Designer/Creator: Lindy van der Merwe/Unknown/Traditional

 You can now pick it up without it falling apart.

-For a neat appearance and a model that holds well together, place your units and/or the finished modular creation under a heavy book for a few hours.
+As mentioned above, for a neat appearance and a model that holds well together, place your units and/or the finished modular creation under a heavy book for a few hours.

 Feel free to experiment with variations of these units and different ways of assembly.